Home

 How to keep a ticket from showing up on your record

-When you get a speeding ticket, you are supposed to mail in your fine, plus a few extra dollars.
+When you get a speeding ticket, you're supposed to mail in your fine, plus a few dollars extra.
 When the courts receive your payment, they will cash the check and supposedly mail you a refund for the extra dollars you sent.

 But, instead of you cashing this refund check, you tear it up and throw it away.

-By not cashing the check, this is supposed to leave your case open indefinitely and not show up on your driving record.
+By not cashing the check, it's supposed to leave your case open indefinitely and not show up on your driving record.
 Points are not assessed to your driving record until all financial transactions are complete.

 Sorry to burst your bubble, but this is a HOAX.
 I don’t know how it got started or who is behind it.
 All I know is that it doesn’t work because the minute you are found guilty, it automatically goes on your record, even before they receive your payment.